May 19, 2017

 This is not the 'end' of yoga, it has no beginning and therefore no end.
 Life takes on a different quality.
 It is divine life.
 The relationship of one who has Self-knowledge is love, for his vision is limitless, having seen all points of view to be limitations.
 He is truly a blessing.

-Why does God have to work — through arts, etc.?
+Why does God have to work — through us, etc.?

 When one looks at the world and the way everything in nature is 'working' one begins to ask questions.
 Two types of answers emerge: the materialistic ('each man works for himself') and the altruistic ('each one works for others').
 But they are not satisfying in the face of the inevitable destruction of everything.
 Then one looks at life again and discovers the third answer: ‘It is the nature of everything to be active — and it is God's nature which works through all names and forms.'